 The Ultimate Pirate Ship

 Blackbeard often intimidates his victims into surrender.
 Fights were costly, so this was an economical solution.
 For months in 1717-18, Blackbeard used the Queen Anne’s Revenge to terrorise shipping in the Atlantic.
-Blackbeard’s victims rarely put up a fight handed over their cargoes peacefully between the massive frigate and his fearsome appearance and reputation.
+Blackbeard’s victims rarely put up a fight and handed over their cargoes peacefully between the massive frigate and his fearsome appearance and reputation.
 He plundered several shipping lanes at will.
 Unable to defend themselves, Blackbeard was able to blockade the port of Charleston for a whole week in April 1718.
 He plundered and looted several ships.
-Eventually, the town gave him a valuable chest full of medicines to make him go away.
+Eventually, the town gave him a valuable chest of medicines to make him disappear.

 Bartholomew Roberts’ Royal Fortune